xogus1194/openmusichistory/godowsky-java-suite.md

 Godowsky was influenced by a few composers such as Chopin's poetic lyricism and technical innovation (shown in his 53 Studies on Chopin Etudes) such as in his [piano sonata](chopin-piano-sonata.md), Liszt's virtuosity and transcriptions, Bach's counterpoint and structure, Mendelssohn's lyrical approach, Debussy's Exoticism (shown in his Java Suite), and romantic tradition of piano exploration (such as Schumann's [Kreisleriana](schumann-kreisleriana.md)).

+For most of the time of his career as a composer, Godowsky wrote music only for piano, except for some arrangements he made for strings and piano.
+He was heavily influenced by Chopin and Liszt.
+Inspired from Chopin, Godowsky really loved the piano's ability to produce a pure, singing tone and to offer endless opportunities to explore layered techniques and nuanced tonal colors---that's why he chose to exploring those sounds in his beloved, instrument, piano, instead of writing music for orchestras or ensembles.
 ![image](https://github.com/user-attachments/assets/592491f1-30b4-431d-b558-0323a4818b8f)